Life during a pandemic captured by students at Full Story Film Fest - The Denisonian

 These films capture poignant moments that are humorous, sad, longing, insightful—and depict surprising moments of connection.
 Prizes were awarded by narrative journalisms’ documentarian-in-residence Luke Lorentzen, director of Midnight Family and Last Chance U.

-Scan the QR code to watch the recording of the event featuring films from the Full Story Film Fest.
+Scan the QR code or click on this link to watch the recording of the event featuring films from the Full Story Film Fest.

 SARAH WUELLNER, Copy Editor—These independent films grasped the creative sides of Denison students.